 In English Literature, students have finished the poetry anthology and will learn the skills necessary for attempting an unseen poetry comparison.
 At this point, we will be consolidating their literary style to support students to write effectively about literature for a range of purposes such as: to describe, explain, summarise, argue, analyse and evaluate; discuss and maintain a point of view; select and emphasise key points; use relevant quotation and detailed textual references.

 Students will then reflect on their mock examination performance and set targets for developing the skills that were involved in this: specifically, the analysis of key texts and the synthesis of ideas within a general essay for their contemporary novel.
-As well as this, students have begun their study of Charles Dickens' A Christmas Carol, which is directly applicable to Paper 2 of the Edexcel English Literature GCSE examinations.
+As well as this, students begin their study of Charles Dickens' A Christmas Carol or Stevenson’s Dr Jekyll and Mr Hyde, which is directly applicable to Paper 2 of the Edexcel English Literature GCSE examinations.